sonic-net/SONiC/doc/ssdmond/ssdmond-hld.md

 ### **2.3 `ssdmond` Daemon Flow**

-0. Vendor would be responsible for configuring the following values:
-    - **loop timeout** - This determines how often the dynamic information would be updated.
+0. SONiC partners would be responsible for configuring the **loop timeout** - This determines how often the dynamic information would be updated.
 Default is 6 hours.
-    - **SSD vendor-specific search terms** - This would ensure that all the attributes are properly parsed from the device.

 1. `ssdmond` would be started by the `pmon` docker container
-2. The daemon would gather the static info once init-ed, by leveraging the `ssdutil` utility and update the StateDB
+2. The daemon would gather the static info once init-ed, by leveraging the `SsdBase` class and update the StateDB
-3. It would periodically parse the priority 0 attributes either by leveraging `ssdutil` or directly through Linux utilities and update the StateDB.
+3. It would periodically parse the priority 0 attributes by leveraging `SsdBase` class and update the StateDB.

 This is detailed in the sequence diagram below:

 ![image.png](images/SSDMOND_SequenceDiagram.png)

-NOTE: While it is previously established that we use the abstraction provided by the `ssdutil` class to offer vendors the opportunity to implement their own SSD parsing logic, the [primary intent](#1-overview) of this iteration of the design is to enable streaming telemetry of these attributes, i.e., update the StateDB with the parsed data.
-A design choice is therefore made to bypass the abstraction logic in favor of this goal in the interim, with the expressed understanding that said abstraction will follow in a [future version](#future-work) of this daemon.

 ### **2.4 Data Collection Logic**